alekszreyes/104/README.md

 # CS 104 Midterm Review

+Sometimes, the best way to understand a concept is seeing minimalistic snippets of code.
+Feel free to clone, pull or contribute to this.

+Also, notice that there are c++ examples that you can browse, compile and execute.

 ## Friend functions
 Used when you need to access private data from outside your class